peteonrails/vote_fu/README.markdown

     rake gems:install

 ### Create vote_fu migration
-Create a new rails migration using your new vote_fu generator:
+Create a new rails migration using your new vote_fu generator (Note: "VoteableModel" is the name of the model on which you would like votes to be cast, e.g. Comment):
     ./script/generate vote_fu VoteableModel

 Run the migration: